FurcyPin/data-diff-viewer/README.md

 ### v0.3.0

+Improvements:
+- Several improvements in the way the results are displayed.
+- Optimized performances.

 New features:
 - We can now display sample rows when we click on one of the "most frequent value/change".